SunLite9/Linux-Container-Runtime/README.md

 Documented honestly, not glossed over:

 - **No image config parsing** — no default `CMD`/`ENTRYPOINT`/`ENV`;
-  every `run` requires an explicit command (Phase 6).
+  every `run` requires an explicit command.
-- **No digest/signature verification** of pulled layers — a real registry client verifies each blob's SHA-256 against its manifest-declared digest before trusting it (Phase 6).
+- **No digest/signature verification** of pulled layers — a real registry client verifies each blob's SHA-256 against its manifest-declared digest before trusting it.
-- **No private registry or non-anonymous auth support** — only Docker Hub's public, anonymous pull token flow (Phase 6).
+- **No private registry or non-anonymous auth support** — only Docker Hub's public, anonymous pull token flow.
-- **Simplified IP allocation** — container addresses are derived from the container's own PID (`2 + pid % 250`), not tracked via real IPAM; fine for a handful of concurrent containers in a demo, not for production scale (Phase 5).
+- **Simplified IP allocation** — container addresses are derived from the container's own PID (`2 + pid % 250`), not tracked via real IPAM; fine for a handful of concurrent containers in a demo, not for production scale.
 - **RAII cleanup requires normal process exit** — if `container-runtime` itself is `SIGKILL`ed (not the containerized process), no C++ destructor runs, and a stray cgroup or overlay directory can be left behind requiring manual cleanup.
-Inherent to process-lifetime-scoped RAII, not fixable without a separate reconciliation/GC pass (Phase 3, Phase 4).
+Inherent to process-lifetime-scoped RAII, not fixable without a separate reconciliation/GC pass.
 - **No multi-container orchestration** — this runs one container per invocation; there's no equivalent of `docker-compose` or a daemon tracking multiple running containers across invocations.
-- **Networking uses shelled-out `ip`/`iptables`/`nsenter`**, not raw rtnetlink — chosen deliberately for readability in a portfolio project;
+- **Networking uses shelled-out `ip`/`iptables`/`nsenter`**, not raw rtnetlink — chosen deliberately for readability in a portfolio project.
-  documented in Phase 5.

-## What's proven, phase by phase
+## What's proven

 1. **Namespaces** — PID 1 inside its own namespace, independent hostname, verified via `$$` and `hostname` (host unaffected).